Funding and Financial Support

 Minimum Financial Support

 In accordance with the UTIAS financial support policy, students who maintain good academic standing will receive financial support for twenty (20) months of MASc studies and four (4) years of the PhD program.
 External scholarships and fellowships will be considered to be part of this support.
 The minimum financial support for the academic year 2018 - 19 is: $17,500 plus tuition and fees for PhD students per 12-month-year, and $16,000 plus tuition and fees for MASc students per 12-month-year.
+It is not necessary to be a teaching assistant to qualify for this support.
+Any income earned from teaching assistantships is in addition to the minimum financial support.

 Domestic students who have major external scholarships (at a minimum amount of $15,000 per year), such as NSERC, OGS, QEII-GSST, etc., will receive $14,000/year supplements to the scholarships.
 Domestic students who have other external scholarships (less than $15,000 per year), will receive the minimum level of support plus up to 50% of the scholarship value inclusive of the scholarship, to a maximum total amount of support as that received by students with external scholarships valued at $15,000 (for 2018-19, the cap is $29,000).
 UTIAS supplements are only available to students within the funding period.
 Because excellent UTIAS students win many external awards, the average income for UTIAS graduate students is more than the minimum funding package.